The most popular plastic surgery procedure is …

 The top five minimally invasive procedures were:

+Laser hair removal, intended to remove unwanted hair from various places on the body: 1.1 million procedures.

+Microdermabrasions, in which an instrument gently sands your skin to improve your complexion: 775,000 procedures.

 The top five minimally invasive procedures were the same in 2015.
-However, for surgical procedures, the tummy tuck beat out the facelift as the fifth most popular surgery in 2015 (PDF).
+However, for surgical procedures, the tummy tuck beat out the facelift as the fifth most popular surgery in 2015.

 For the first time, the new report included data on labiaplasty, a cosmetic surgery that alters the appearance of a woman's genitalia, specifically her labia.
 The number of such procedures performed increased by 39% last year from 2015, according to the report.